kallejre/ortophoto-ai/readme.md

 ---

+## Development setup

+Run `./setup_env.sh` (or `setup_env.bat` on Windows) to create a Python virtual environment and install the dependencies listed in `requirements.txt`.
+The scripts set up `.ortho-venv/` in the project root.
+Placeholder image utilities live under `src/`.

 The purpose of this readme is to define the problems we are trying to solve and to outline the expected yak-shaving path.

 ### Glossary / background